marcos-crespo/CV/README.md

 ## About Me

-👉🏻Data Scientist: focused on Machine Learning and GenAI.
+👉🏻Data Scientist and AI Engineer: focused on Machine Learning and GenAI.

 👉🏻Mathematician with MS in Statistics for Data Science at Universidad Carlos III de Madrid (UC3M).